Akshay Kumar: 2012–2021: Commercial peak

 In 2019, Kumar appeared in Karan Johar's film Kesari opposite Parineeti Chopra, based on the story of the Battle of Saragarhi.
 The film grossed over ₹2 billion worldwide.
 He next featured in Mission Mangal with an ensemble cast of Vidya Balan, Taapsee Pannu, Nithya Menen, Sharman Joshi and Sonakshi Sinha.
 The film is about the story of scientists at Indian Space Research Organisation who contributed to the Mars Orbiter Mission, which marked India's first interplanetary expedition.
 Housefull 4, directed by Farhad Samji, was released in October 2019.
 His next release in December 2019 was Karan Johar's and his own production Good Newwz, a romantic comedy about surrogacy, opposite Kareena Kapoor Khan.
-All of his four films were commercially successful this year with three consecutive domestic 200 Crore Club net films alongside Mission Mangal, Housefull 4 and Good Newwz.
+All of his four films were commercially successful this year with three consecutive domestic 2 billion Club net films alongside Mission Mangal, Housefull 4 and Good Newwz.

 His only release in 2020 was the horror comedy Laxmii, directed by Raghava Lawrence, an official remake of the Tamil film Kanchana opposite Kiara Advani.
 It was released on 9 November on Disney+ Hotstar, and was not released theatrically in India due to the COVID-19 pandemic.
 The film revolves around a man who gets possessed by the ghost of a transgender.
-Despite receiving mixed to negative reviews from critics, it got huge response on both OTT as well as television, eventually emerging the only genuine hit to be premiered on digital.
+Despite receiving mixed to negative reviews from critics, it was popular on both OTT as well as television, eventually emerging the only genuine hit to be premiered on digital.

-Kumar's first release of 2021, Bell Bottom did not perform well commercially, but his second release, Rohit Shetty's actioner Sooryavanshi proved to be a box office hit and was credited with reviving the exhibition sector for Hindi cinema post COVID-19 pandemic in India.
+Kumar's first release of 2021, Bell Bottom, which released during the second wave of COVID-19 did not perform well commercially, but his second release, Rohit Shetty's actioner Sooryavanshi proved to be a box office hit and was credited with reviving the exhibition sector for Hindi cinema post COVID-19 pandemic in India.
 Towards the end of year, he co-starred alongside Dhanush and Sara Ali Khan in Aanand L. Rai's direct-to-digital romantic comedy film Atrangi Re.
 At release, Atrangi Re garnered the highest opening day viewership in their streaming service, thereby breaking the viewership records of Laxmii (2020), Hungama 2 (2021) and Shiddat (2021).